-9.2.2 Conclusions for Key Issue #2: UE DNS cache
+9.2.2 Conclusions for Key Issue #2: UE DNS cache/Layer 4 context

 For UE DNS cache related issue, it is concluded:

-- For session breakout case, the SMF may provide DNS cache clear indication within NAS message to UE as described in Solution #32 and #34 (only DNS cache related part).
-Based on the received DNS cache clear indication, the UE cleans the related DNS cache, which do not impact the application client.

-Editor's note: It is FFS when SMF sends the DNS cache clear indication to the UE, i.e. before the EAS relocation or after EAS relocation.
+- For session breakout case, the SMF may provide DNS cache clear indication and its associated information within NAS message to UE during local PSA insertion/replacement/removal procedure based on the dynamic policy provided by PCF or locally configured SMF policy as described in Solution #32 and #34 (only DNS cache related part) (see the step 5 of 6.34.2.2 and the step 5 of 6.34.2.3).
+The associated information includes IP ranges, domain name and the local DN identifier (i.e. DNAI).
+Based on the received DNS cache clear indication, the UE cleans the related DNS cache identified by the associated information, which do not impact the application client.
+The SMF may provide the layer 4 context clear indication together with DNS cache clear indication.
+If the UE receives the layer 4 context clear indication, it clears the layer 4 connection between the UE and the EAS belongs to the local DN.

-Editor's note: It is FFS whether the SMF send the associated information with DNS cache clear to the UE so the UE can clear a part of DNS cache or all DNS cache.

 NOTE 1: If connectivity is available to the source EAS, then the application can select a new EAS after the DNS caching is flushed by the applications or cache timer expires.

 NOTE 2: If the UE does not support DNS cache clear triggered by 5GC, the application will continue to be served by the old EAS until the UE Application Layer DNS cache timer expires or the applications determines to flush the DNS cache.